 Description: Presenter discussed forensic genealogy investigations from the perspective of law enforcement.
 Within the presentation, different approaches to database searching and research were discussed.

 TBD - Forensic Genealogy: Ethics of Forensic Genealogy

 Registration Link to Follow - Contact Us to receive notification when available

 Description: Presenter will discuss the ethics of the use of forensic genealogy.

-Join Bode Technology’s webinar to learn best practices for crime scene evidence collection, packaging, and submission.
-Also hear about the impact that DNA collection has on success rates and efficiency in a forensic crime lab.
+Bode's webinar trained on best practices for crime scene evidence collection, packaging, and submission.
+The impact that DNA collection has on success rates and efficiency in a forensic crime lab was also discussed.
 Content includes:

 - Successful DNA Analysis requires cooperation between Law Enforcement Agencies and Crime Laboratories

 - The products, methods, and steps used to collect and preserve DNA evidence directly impact laboratory success rates